hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/operational-dashboard/">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/operational-dashboard/settings-tab/">NEXT &#9654;</a> </p>

-# Operational Dashboard: Cloud Tab
+# Operational Dashboard: Cloud tab

 The Cloud tab contains the following panels on which you complete the installation process to create a cloud, and download install modules and plugins.
 For the installation process, you must complete the Manage Nodes and Manage Clouds panels in the order